-- ♥ Determine the minimum distance a (see figure below). - ♦ Make certain that all reflective surfaces are the necessary minimum distance away from the protective field according to IEC 61496-2 (see the following diagram "Minimum distance to reflective surfaces as a function of the protective field width"). - Check that reflective surfaces do not impair the detection capability of the safety sensor before start-up and at appropriate intervals.
+- below). - Make certain that all reflective surfaces are the necessary minimum distance away from the protective field according to IEC 61496-2 (see the following diagram "Minimum distance to reflective surfaces as a function of the protective field width"). - Check that reflective surfaces do not impair the detection capability of the safety sensor before start-up and at appropriate intervals.